TryEnlight/tryenlight.github.io/_site/README.md

 If it's useful, it'll be posted on the site with of course, credit to you!

 - fork the repo
-- in the project folder, make another folder w/ the project name
+- in the demo folder, make a folder w/ your project name
-- in that folder: include the project demo (w/ it's source files) and a markdown file with the tutorial.
+- includes the files of the project & markdown tutorial :)
 - create a pull request & and it'll be up soon!

 **or...**if you don't want to go through GitHub, you can email me your project+tutorial at hi@shamdasani.org